zhangkun83/emacs-config/README.md

 Compiling Emacs
 ---------------

-I prefer compiling Emacs from source, configured with `--with-x-toolkit=lucid` and `--without-toolkit-scroll-bars`.
-The lucid toolkit has a slick look-and-feel, but its scroll bar is too ugly so I would disable it.
+I prefer compiling Emacs from source, configured with `--with-x-toolkit=lucid` and `--without-xaw3d`.
+The lucid toolkit has a slick look-and-feel, but its 3D scroll bar is so ugly that I would disable it.

 Tags
 ----